Teein/Html/README.md

 ### Loops

-PHPs `for`- and `while`-loops are statements and therefore won't work in CommonCrane\Html.
+PHPs `for`- and `while`-loops are statements and therefore won't work in Teein\Html.
 We use the cooler map/reduce-functions to loop:

 ```php
 <?php